How to Overcome a Fear of the Dentist

 “All of the staff members are very kind.
 They walked me through the process and let me know everything they were going to do because they knew how nervous I was.
 They were very interested in me and asked me about things we had talked about weeks prior, at my last appointment.
 I feel as if this dentist office truly cares about their patients as people, not just a number.
 Also, if you can, I recommend you get Dr. Moore to tell you his really funny dad jokes.
 They will crack you up!” – Megan Korea

 A common scenario that we often find is the phobic patient is the least likely to receive regular care.
 When they finally gather the courage to come in for treatment it is often because they are in severe pain.
 They now associate the dental office with their pain and the cycle worsens.
 We try to educate patients that when a person receives regular care and achieves a healthy mouth that dentistry is easy and does not hurt.

 If you had difficult experiences from dentistry in the past you will find that today’s dentistry should be near painless.
-With improved techniques, better aesthetics and a true compassion for our patients we are confident that we can provide your care in a safe and comfortable environment.
-The dental industry is slowly turning the tide on perceptions of pain and fear but it is a process that will take time.
+With improved dental techniques, better aesthetics and a true compassion for our patients, we are confident that we can provide your care in a safe and comfortable environment.
+The dental industry is slowly turning the tide on perceptions of pain and fear.
+But it is a process that will take time.
 If you are one of those who has dental phobias or dental fears consider giving Smile Design Dentistry chance.